sider/sider-docs/docs/tools/kotlin/detekt.md

 ### Using detekt

-You can use detekt without any configuration, but we recommend to make a configuration.
+You can use detekt without any configuration, but we recommend making a configuration.

 Put the `detekt` key in `sider.yml` to customize the execution of detekt.